yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/manage-deployments/high-availability.md

 ### Set Up the Active Platform

-1. Click the "Administration" tab at the bottom of the left-side navigation panel.
+1. Click the "Admin" tab at the bottom of the left-side navigation panel.

     <br/>